-The section "Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2021 and 2020" below provides an overview of the changes in the closing levels of DBIQ-OY Precious Metals TRTM by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index plus 3-month United States Treasury Obligations returns.
+The section "Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2022 and 2021" below provides an overview of the changes in the closing levels of DBIQ-OY Precious Metals TRTM by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index plus 3-month United States Treasury Obligations returns.
 Please note also that the Fund's objective is to track the Index (not the DBIQ-OY Precious Metals TRTM), and the Fund does not attempt to outperform or underperform the Index.
 The Index employs the optimum yield roll method with the objective of mitigating the negative effects of contango, the condition in which distant delivery prices for futures exceed spot prices, and maximizing the positive effects of backwardation, a condition opposite of contango.

-Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2021 and 2020
+Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2022 and 2021

 AGGREGATE RETURNS FOR INDICES IN THE DBIQ-OY Precious Metals TRTM

 Years Ended December 31,

-Underlying Index 2021 2020
+Underlying Index 2022 2021

-DB Gold Indices (4.46)% 22.40%
+DB Gold Indices (1.10)% (4.46)%

-DB Silver Indices (12.20) 45.49
+DB Silver Indices 1.98 (12.20)

-AGGREGATE RETURN (6.07)% 26.89%
+AGGREGATE RETURNS (0.46)% (6.07)%

 If the Fund's Treasury Income, Money Market Income and T-Bill ETF Income were to exceed the Fund's fees and expenses, the aggregate return on an investment in the Fund would be expected to outperform the Index and underperform the DBIQ-OY Precious Metals $TR^{TM}$ .
 The only difference between (i) the Index (the "Excess Return Index") and (ii) the DBIQ-OY Precious Metals $TR^{TM}$ (the "Total Return Index") is that the Excess Return Index does not include interest income from fixed income securities while the Total Return Index does include such a component.
 Thus, the difference between the Excess Return Index and the Total Return Index is attributable entirely to the interest income attributable to the fixed income securities reflected in the Total Return Index.
 The Total Return Index does not actually hold any fixed income securities.
 If the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, exceeds the Fund's fees and expenses, then the amount of such excess is expected to be distributed periodically.
 The market price of the Shares is expected to closely track the Excess Return Index.
-The aggregate return on an investment in the Fund over any period is the sum of the capital appreciation or depreciation of the Shares over the period, plus the amount of any distributions during the period.
-Consequently, the Fund's aggregate return is expected to outperform the Excess Return Index by the amount of the excess, if any, of the Fund's Treasury Income, Money Market Income and T-Bill ETF Income over its fees and expenses.
+The aggregate return on an investment in the Fund's aggregate return is expected to outperform the Excess Return Index by the amount of the excess, if any, of the Fund's Treasury Income, Money Market Income over its fees and expenses.
 As a result of the Fund's fees and expenses, however, the aggregate return on the Fund is expected to underperform the Total Return Index.
-If the Fund's fees and expenses were to exceed the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, the aggregate return on an investment in the Fund is expected to underperform the Excess Return Index.
+If the Fund's fees and expenses, were to exceed the Fund's Treasury Income, Money Market Income and T-Bill ETF Income, if any, the aggregate return on an investment in the Fund is expected to underperform the Total Return Index by the amount of the Fund's fees and expenses, however, the aggregate return on the Fund is expected to underperform the Total Return Index.
+If the Fund's fees and expenses, however, the aggregate return on the Fund is expected to underperform the Total Return Index.
+If the Fund's fees and expenses were to exceed

-FOR THE YEARS ENDED DECEMBER 31, 2021 AND 2020
+FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021